Goutch/HellbenderEngine/README.md

 ## Qestions and Answers
 Q: Why should I use this engine instead of unity/unreal?
-A: Tou shouldn't unless you want to use an open source engine.
+A: You shouldn't this is a toy engine for me.

 Q: Why there is no lighting system?
 A: I am waiting to implement a deffered rendering system before I add any lights.